AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 1. Save your changes.

 You can also update the technical operator programmatically, using SQL scripts or Campaign APIs.
-These modes help you to automates the steps which update operator's name with associated Technical account email address and/or authentication type.
+These modes help you automate the steps which update operator's name with associated Technical account email address and/or authentication type.

 * Use the following **SQL Script** to replace operator's name with associated email: